 This blog entry’s focus is the Northeast Los Angeles neighborhood of Highland Park.

-EARLY HIGHLAND PARK In 1885, the Los Angeles and San Gabriel Valley Railroad built the first wooden trestle bridge across the Arroyo Seco where Avenue 64 crosses the Arroyo Seco Parkway.
+In 1885, the Los Angeles and San Gabriel Valley Railroad built the first wooden trestle bridge across the Arroyo Seco where Avenue 64 crosses the Arroyo Seco Parkway.
 The same year, developers Albert H. Judson and George W. Morgan bought a land which in 1886 they subdivided as the Highland Park Tract.
 That year, William Lees Judson and his three sons established the Colonial Glass Company and the Pasadena Street Railroad established a horse-drawn trolley line through the area.
 Development followed, although by 1888, the land boom had gone bust.
-Nonetheless, Highland Park was largely spared and Sycamore Grove was annexed in 1895.
-Garvanza was annexed in 1899.Today, they, along with districts like York Valley are more often viewed as sub-districts of Highland Park rather than separate communities, although all have very distinct atmosphere.
+The area early on began to attract bohemians and bandits, resulting in a brothel/road house springing up in Sycamore Grove.
+Highland Park was largely spared from the real estate bust and both it and Sycamore Grove were annexed in 1895.
+Garvanza was annexed in 1899.Today, Sycamore Grove and Garvanza — along with districts like York Valley — are usually viewed as sub-districts of Highland Park rather than separate communities, although all have very distinct atmospheres.

 In 1900, a section of the bicycle tollway, the California Cycleway opened, designed to connect Pasadena to Los Angeles (although it never extended past Avenue 57).
-Highland Park’s cycle-loving spirit continues with the Bike Oven, the Eastside Bike Club, the Arroyo Seco bike bath and the ArroyoFest Freeway Walk and Bike Ride, which in 2003 closed the 110 freeway to cars for one night.
+Highland Park’s cycle-loving spirit continues with the Bike Oven, the Eastside Bike Club, the Arroyo Seco Bicycle Path, and the ArroyoFest Freeway Walk and Bike Ride, which in 2003 closed the 110 freeway to cars for one night.

 In 1898, Charles Fletcher Lummis began constructing his home, El Alisal, in Highland Park.
-Lummis had in 1885 walked from Chillicothe, Ohio across the west, publishing his account in 1892 as A Tramp Across the Continent.
+Lummis had in 1885 walked from Chillicothe, Ohio across the West, publishing his account in 1892 as A Tramp Across the Continent.
 Lummis was notorious for his love of parties and the “noises” he threw attracted such high profile figures as environmentalist John Muir and Theodore Roosevelt.
 In 1896, he founded the West Coast‘s first historic preservation society, the California Landmarks Club.
 He was also fascinated with America’s indigenous people and in 1907 founded the Southwest Museum of the American Indian in adjacent Mt.
 Washington, Los Angeles’ first museum.

-Built in 1904, the building was designed by Charles Hornbeck and Alfred P. Wilson with elements of bothQueen Anne and Craftsman style.
-In the 1950’s, Carl Dentzel, then director of the Southwest Museum, purchased it as a potential addition to the Southwest Museum Complex.
+Built in 1904, the Ziegler Estate was designed by Charles Hornbeck and Alfred P. Wilson with elements of both Queen Anne and Craftsman architectural styles.
+In the 1950s, Carl Dentzel, then director of the Southwest Museum, purchased it as a potential addition to the Southwest Museum Complex.
 (Nowadays it’s a daycare center.)

 SYCAMORE GROVE PARK

 One of the oldest and most beloved institutions of Highland Park is Galco’s Soda Pop Stop, which carries over 450 kinds of bottled beverages, both common and exotic.
-Galco’s was established in The Olympic Area (now Koreatown) in 1897 and later moved to Little Italy (now Chinatown) before settling at its current location in 1897.
+Galco’s was established in the Olympic Area (now Koreatown) in 1897 and later moved to Little Italy (now Chinatown) before settling at its current location in 1897.